kluless13/fishtally/paper.md

 - Step 2: FishTally demo w multiclass model - 4 species
 - Result 2: FishTally works; Result 2A: freedom of class choice for counter; Result 2B: multiclass usage
 - Step 3: Customize FishTally to the max:
-- Step 4: Create weights for invasive species - lionfish & COTs
-- Result 4: AI counter for invasive species
+- Result 3: Have CLI tool ready for max use

 ### Discussion